ABiswajitMohapatra/Large-Language-Model/README.md

-# BiswaLex AI
+# Mastishk AI

-BiswaLex is a full-stack, ChatGPT-style AI assistant with document-aware RAG (Retrieval-Augmented Generation), live web search, OCR-based file ingestion, and a fast, installable Progressive Web App (PWA) frontend.
+Mastishk is a full-stack, ChatGPT-style AI assistant with document-aware RAG (Retrieval-Augmented Generation), live web search, OCR-based file ingestion, and a fast, installable Progressive Web App (PWA) frontend.

 It pairs a **FastAPI backend** (Groq-hosted LLMs + a lightweight in-memory vector index) with a **single-file HTML/CSS/JS frontend** that works great on desktop and mobile, and can be installed like a native app.